bodrick/awesome/TOPICS.md

 *   [microsoft/fluentui-blazor](https://github.com/microsoft/fluentui-blazor) - Microsoft Fluent UI Blazor components library.
 For use with .NET 6.0 or higher Blazor applications
 *   [radzenhq/radzen-blazor](https://github.com/radzenhq/radzen-blazor) - Radzen Blazor is a set of 70+ free native Blazor UI components packed with DataGrid, Scheduler, Charts and robust theming including Material design and FluentUI.
 *   [MudBlazor/MudBlazor](https://github.com/MudBlazor/MudBlazor) - Blazor Component Library based on Material design with an emphasis on ease of use.
 Mainly written in C# with Javascript kept to a bare minimum it empowers .NET developers to easily debug it if needed.
-*   [withastro/astro](https://github.com/withastro/astro) - The web framework that scales with you — Build fast content sites, powerful web applications, dynamic server APIs, and everything in-between ⭐️ Star to support our work!
+*   [withastro/astro](https://github.com/withastro/astro) - The web framework for content-driven websites. ⭐️ Star to support our work!
 *   [microsoft/fast](https://github.com/microsoft/fast) - The adaptive interface system for modern web experiences.
 *   [microsoft/fluentui](https://github.com/microsoft/fluentui) - Fluent UI web represents a collection of utilities, React components, and web components for building web applications.
 *   [preactjs/preact](https://github.com/preactjs/preact) - ⚛️ Fast 3kB React alternative with the same modern API.
 Components & Virtual DOM.